ARoefer/prime_bullet/README.md

 # Prime Bullet

 Prime Bullet is an object-oriented wrapper for PyBullet which tries to offer a game-engine like interaction with the physics simulator.
-Aside from the structuring of data, it also include a small Lie-Algebra library compatible with bullet and numpy, implementations of cameras and laser scanner, as well as simple controllers for robot.
-It's primary audience are roboticists who are researching manipulation -- both mobile and static.
+Aside from the structuring of data, it also include a small SE3/SO3 math library compatible with bullet and numpy, implementations of cameras and laser scanner, as well as simple controllers for robot.
+Its primary audience are roboticists who are researching manipulation -- both mobile and static.

 ## Installation